| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 swept along with the flood of rebellion.

-Enlightened, even if, like Luther and Augustine, they denied it.
-John Calvin,
+All of the Protestant reformers were Enlightened, even if, like Luther and Augustine, they denied

-in philosophy.
-Ulrich Zwingli, also a reformed Catholic priest, was a noted
+Catholic background in philosophy.
+Ulrich Zwingli, also a reformed Catholic

-humanist who wanted the Protestant Church founded on democratic principles.
+priest, was a noted humanist who wanted the Protestant Church founded on

-Zwingli even paid tribute to the pagan philosophers (and may even have accepted
+democratic principles.
+Zwingli even paid tribute to the pagan philosophers (and

-Dante’s idea that they were too “good” to go to hell) by saying he’d prefer
+may even have accepted Dante’s idea that they were too “good” to go to hell) by

-hated Romanism, not philosophic Reason.
+Protestant reformers hated Romanism, not philosophic Reason.

 When Luther graduated from Wittenberg he